meliis/wikistack/README.md

 //required for passportJS

-app.use(session({ secret: 'ilovetong' })); // session secret, the salt used to encrypt the session ids which are stored in the client's browser. app.use(passport.initialize()); //creates our passport object app.use(passport.session()); // persistent login sessions app.use(flash()); // use connect-flash for flash messages stored in session
+app.use(session({ secret: 'tongiscool' })); // session secret, the salt used to encrypt the session ids which are stored in the client's browser. app.use(passport.initialize()); //creates our passport object app.use(passport.session()); // persistent login sessions app.use(flash()); // use connect-flash for flash messages stored in session